dilshankarunarathne/design-patterns/README.md

 what kind of application we build.

 These design patterns are extensively used in frameworks and libraries.
-So, even though they might have different syntax
+So, even though they might have different syntax, the patterns are just the same.